|Initial Capital Contribution (range)||$257,500 - $692,500|

 Equity Estates is an equity destination club or as the company likes to refer to itself as a luxury residence fund.
 The investor members are owners of the company that owns the club homes.
 So in addition to enjoying the homes for their vacations, the investors can also benefit if the value of the homes increases.

 The club launched its second fund in 2012 and closed this fund to new members in December 2016.
-The club is currently accepting new owner members for their third fund, which plans to buy 10 to 12 luxury vacation homes.
+The club is currently accepting new owner members for their third fund, which plans to raise up to $40m and buy 10 to 12 luxury vacation homes.

 Details on the clubs latest membership plans are included in the articles and research below.
 You can also read our interview with Philip Mekelburg the CEO of Equity Estates.